wepeqoor1/tmdb_api/README.md

 ## make_own_db
 Creates its own database.
-Checks the API key for validity, otherwise the program terminates with the error `Invalid api key'.
+Checks the API key for validity, otherwise the program terminates with the error `Invalid api key`.
 Uploads (by default) 1000 movies to the specified file (by default `MyFilmDB.json').

 ## find_similar.py